-SDLT is charged at 15% on residential properties costing more than GBP500,000 bought by certain corporate entities.
-However, the 15% rate does not apply to property bought by a company that is acting as a trustee of a settlement or property bought by a company to be used for:
+SDLT is charged at 15% on residential properties costing more than GBP500,000 that are bought by certain corporate entities.
+However, the 15% rate does not apply to property bought by a company acting as a trustee of a settlement or property bought by a company to be used for:

 In addition, there is a 3% surcharge on residential properties bought by companies.

 SDLT is payable at a rate of 0.5% of the entire transaction.
 SDLT will be payable on transactions, including a change of control of a company if shares are sold.

 Value Added Tax (VAT)

 The sale of real estate is exempt from VAT unless the seller has opted to tax the land and buildings.
 Most new-build commercial properties will attract standard-rate VAT at 20%.
 If, however, a property is acquired with a sitting tenant, the “transfer as a going concern‟ exemption will apply, provided both parties are VAT registered, and hence no VAT will be payable on the purchase price.
 This exemption only applies where the buyer opts to tax the property before transfer.